First I put the Airthings ViewPlus to the test at home, then Dan did the same. Here’s why it still gets a solid thumbs-up from us, two years on!

 In fact, the first alert I got via the Airthings app was to let me know that the PM count in my office was high, right after my wife rather enthusiastically roasted some hazelnuts for Christmas cookie baking.
 The same thing happened when roasting vegetables the next night.
 When we made a salad, though, there was no rise in PM 1 or PM 2.5.

-The fallout from my initial observations over the first few weeks of using the Airthings ViewPlus, then, is that we need to use our range hood more enthusiastically and to open windows when cooking.
-It’s also a good motivator to get that furnace switched to a heat pump and to replace our furnace filters in the meantime.
+The fallout from my initial observations over the first few weeks of using the Airthings ViewPlus, then, is that we need to use our range hood more and to open windows when cooking.
+It was also a good motivator to get that furnace switched to a heat pump and to replace our furnace filters more often.

 Experimenting with VOCs

-As someone who likes to avoid having VOCs in my home, it was a bit of a struggle to find anything with which to test the ViewPlus on this front.
-All my cans of paint are zero-VOC, I don’t have nail polish or remover with VOCs, and there are no vats of formaldehyde hanging around my home, nor any new furniture made with VOC-heavy stains or finishes.
+As someone who likes to avoid having VOCs in my home, it was a bit of a struggle to find anything with which to test the ViewPlus on this front:

-After some digging around, I realized my best option was a camp stove canister of propane.
+After some digging around, I found a camp stove canister of propane.
 I placed this on my desk and left the air monitor to do its thing.
 After half a day, there was no sign of an increase in VOCs detected by the monitor.
 There was also no detectable smell coming from the can though, so I think this experiment was a bust.

 I also noticed an increase in CO2 levels in the nursery compared to my office, which makes sense as the nursery is much better insulated.
 Still, this is a great reminder to air out the nursery even on cold days.
 PM counts are also higher in the nursery when they spike, which again makes sense as the nursery is on the same floor as the kitchen.
 These are all good reminders to ensure better ventilation in general.